 Online payment - You can pay by credit or debit card online at any time via the Cranfield University web payments page.

 Cash Desk - This is located on the ground floor of Building 31 and you can make a payment in cash, or by credit or debit card or by cheque.
-Please note payment by credit or debit card at the Cash Desk will incur a 3% administration charge to cover the costs we incur for these transactions.

 Bank electronic transfer - Please quote invoice and student number.
 Our details are as follows:

 National Westminster Bank, 501 Silbury Boulevard, Saxon Gate East, Central Milton Keynes MK9 3ER